scnd-sas/self-update-plugin/README.md

 # Self-update Plugin

-A Composer plugin for self-updating the project codebase.
+A Composer plugin for self-project updating.